Kamloops John Moose Fulton Field Regional Airport

 📖 Plain English Explanation:

-Winds will be variable in direction at 3kt.
-Visibility will be excellent at more than 6SM.
-Weather conditions: FCST.
-Skies will be clear.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at more than 6SM.
+Weather conditions: Light Showers Rain, FCST.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 📚 Understanding TAF Forecasts